bshlgrs/neato-physics-notepad/readme.md

 Just make logic for displaying everything and also a button for every allowed action

 ## [ ] Phase 3: make it less shitty

 - less shitty GUI
   - similar to last time should work
-    - I think I should just give up on using React
+    - I think I should just give up on using KaTeX
+- let you search for equations

+steps:

+- Make my own rendering for equations.
+  - Use the square root character for roots
+  - Display fractions properly

 ## later

 - magic triangle GUI element
 - make parsers for equations and dimensions and stuff

+## bugs

+- You can get a variable on the rhs of its expression
+- Deleting equations is a shitshow.
+- The maps that I use will assign the same ID to multiple numbers.
+    - To get around this I should make a "IdAssigningMap" class